What is Sound Programming?#

 When you run this code, a new oscilloscope window will open during execution.

-returns a new function that sends input values to the GUI and returns those values.
+Running Probe! returns a new function for sending values to the GUI.
+The generated function sends the input value to the GUI and returns the same value.

 fn dsp(){